AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 	- Added option to use CloudFlare CDN for user's geographical location by country for the country criteria
 - 2.0.2
     - Added support for personalisation of nested content using V8's `IPublishedElement`
+- 2.1.0
+    - Upgraded dependencies for version targetting Umbraco V8 to use 8.1